richmahn/en_tn/jos/10/intro.md

 #### Structure and formatting ####

-The ULB sets the lines in 10:12-13 farher to the right on the page than the rest of the text because they are a poem.
+The ULB sets the lines in 10:12-13 farther to the right on the page than the rest of the text because they are a poem.

 #### Special concepts in this chapter ####